mitsuba-renderer/drjit/docs/loops.rst

-  - **Scatter operations**: the target of a scatter operation (:cpp:func:`scatter` and :cpp:func:`scatter_add`) is a special case: it does not count as a loop variable despite being the target of a write, and it should not be passed to the :cpp:class:`Loop` constructor.
+  - **Scatter operations**: the target of a scatter operation (:cpp:func:`scatter` and :cpp:func:`scatter_add`) is a special case: it does not count as a loop variable despite being the target of a write, and it should not be passed to the :cpp:struct:`Loop` constructor.

 - **No automatic differentiation**: Enoki will raise an exception when your loop involves differentiable variables for which :cpp:func:`grad_enabled()` evaluates to